-civilian and military personnel and U.S. military forces are suited solely for training the latter.
+However, some analysts argue that Congress should reserve funding for civilian security force training to the State Department.
+Some argue that there are fundamental differences in training civilian and military personnel and U.S. military forces are suited solely for training the latter.
 Some stress that the use of U.S. military forces to train civilian police and other security forces conveys an undesirable blurring of police and military roles and functions.
 In some countries, where there may be tensions between military and police forces, such a blurring may cause resentments and complicate bilateral relations.
 In addition, DOD training of police personnel can put a military face on U.S. assistance in a sensitive area, undermining the concept that civilians should be in the lead on internal security affairs.
 In some countries, where there may be tensions between military and police forces, such a blurring may complicate bilateral relations.

 This concern was reflected in House action on its initial version of FY2011 NDAA, H.R.
 5136.
-Under Section 1203 of this bill, the House would have provided Section 1206 funding to train and equip Yemen's Ministry of Interior (MOI) CT forces, with the stipulation that the funds be transferred to the Department of State, which would assume responsibility for the program.
-61 The SASC version of the bill, S. 3454, would have provided a new, separate, and discrete authority for DOD to train and equip the Yemini MOI CT forces.
+Under Section 1203 of this bill, the House would have provided Section 1206 funding to train and equip Yemen's Ministry of Interior (MOI) CT forces, with the stipulation that the funds be transferred to the Department of State, which would assume responsibility for the program.55 The SASC version of the bill, S. 3454, would have provided a new, separate, and discrete authority for DOD to train and equip the Yemini MOI CT forces.
 The House version of the revised FY2011 NDAA, H.R.
 6523, would also have provided a discrete authority.
 In the end, the conference version of the final FY2011 Ike Skelton NDAA (H.R.
 6523, P.L.
 111-383) provided a separate authority in Section 1205 for the Secretary of Defense to provide, with the concurrence of the Secretary of State, up to \$75 million of funds available for operations and maintenance in FY2011 for the Yemen MOI CT forces to conduct CT operations against al Qaeda in the Arabian Peninsula and its affiliates.